 Tableau Helpful, But Not One-Size-Fits-All

 Account managers at SterlingBackcheck are responsible for quickly identifying outliers in candidate data so clients can avoid delays and move forward with hiring their candidates.
 The account managers look at how long it takes a certain region or group to deliver background checks, then drill into why certain regions are falling behind.
 To help them sift through the data and perform these root-cause analyses, the BI team purchased Tableau, which gave them the ability to aggregate datasets that were too big and cumbersome for Excel.

-The BI team discovered that while Tableau offered good reporting and visualization functionalities, it failed to solve their most pressing challenge: providing immediate access to ad-hoc questions from the account managers.
-Non-technical end users had to rely on the BI team to build their reports, leaving them locked out of their data and added to the end of a queue.
+The BI team discovered that while Tableau offered good business intelligence reporting and data visualization functionalities, it failed to solve their most pressing challenge: providing immediate access to ad-hoc reporting questions from the account managers.
+Non-technical end users had to rely on the BI team to build their BI reports, leaving them locked out of their data and added to the end of a queue.
 As a result, the SterlingBackcheck BI team faced an endless bottleneck.

 Given the 10 million background checks that we do annually, traditional reporting just doesn’t answer our needs.

 - Taylor Culver, AVP Product Management & Data, SterlingBackcheck

 To fix the reporting bottleneck, SterlingBackcheck needed a BI solution that:

 Was flexible enough to answer ad-hoc questions that weren’t pre-defined

 So they turned to ThoughtSpot to complement their existing BI architecture.
 ThoughtSpot offered the company an opportunity to free up the BI and IT teams and eliminate the reporting bottleneck so that they could focus on higher-level challenges.
 ThoughtSpot puts the power of data directly into the hands of end users, requires minimal training for business users, and allows them to access instant answers and perform their own ad hoc analysis.